ColtonKinstley/scripts/README.md

   --gem, -g       Update ruby gems.
   --ycm, -y       Recompile the YouCompleteMe vim plugin.
   --explicit, -e  Only update package managers passed explicitly by flag.
+  --clean         Cleanup caches, unused or intermediate files.
+Used in the
+                  obvious way in brew and gem commands.
   ```